Active travel to school wakes up the mind and body.

 - Physical activity encourages healthy growth and development and helps to maintain a healthy weight, improving muscular strength, endurance and flexibility

-- Actively traveling builds exercise into the daily routine.
+- Travelling actively builds exercise into the daily routine.
 It is recommended that 5 – 18 year olds get 60 minutes of moderate or vigorous exercise every day

 - 15 minutes exercise can significantly improve a child’s mood